 With 47 miles of coastline, no traffic lights, and some serious off-roading, the island of Lanai is a dream getaway.
 There are so many fun things to do in Lanai, Hawaii.
 Use this travel guide to help you plan your 2-day trip.

-Two days is not enough time to see an entire island, but it’s enough time to hike and search for petroglyphs, swim at Hulopoe Bay, (one of my favorites in Hawaii) and be amazed by the Garden of the Gods.
+Two days is not enough time to see an entire island, but it’s enough time to hike and search for petroglyphs, swim at Hulopoe Bay (one of my favorites in Hawaii) and do some serious off-roading in search of the Garden of the Gods.

 Garden of the Gods

-When you pass by Koele ranch, say hello to the horses, they’re friendly.
+When you pass by Koele ranch, make sure you stop to see the horses.

-Polihua Beach – Not good for swimming, rough currents.
-This beach is peaceful, and chances are nobody will be here.
+This beach is peaceful, and chances are nobody will be here, but it’s not ideal for swimming due to the rough currents.
 It’s windy, and there are no amenities here, just a place to let go, and let all your worries melt away.
 Pack out what you bring in, and don’t get stuck on the sand.
 It’s only a 30-minute drive from Garden of the Gods to see this secluded 2-mile stretch of beach.

-Kaena Point – Another off-road adventure, if you have time visit the heiau.
+Another off-road adventure, if you have time, visit the heiau.
 Also, don’t miss the sea arch.
-You’ll see the arrow where to make a turn after exploring Garden of the Gods.
+You’ll see the arrow for the turn after exploring the Garden of the Gods.

-Kaiolohia (Shipwreck Beach)- Take a stroll along the north-east coast of the island, and you’ll see the shipwreck offshore.
+Take a stroll along the north-east coast of the island, and you’ll see the shipwreck offshore.
 Walk to the petroglyphs; it’s only a 25-minute hike.
 Chances are you’ll likely see some deer around here too.
-There is a sign with a map of the hike when you get to the Shipwreck beach rock.
+There is a sign with a map of the walk when you get to the Shipwreck beach rock.

-Hulopoe Bay – Bring your diving gear!
+Bring your diving gear!
 You won’t be disappointed.
-The water clarity is world-class and still one of my most favorite spots to explore in Hawaii.
+The water clarity is world-class, and still one of my most favorite spots to explore in Hawaii.